Start the conversation

 Nokia stock didn't have quite as clean a trajectory.
 It followed the broad market on the crash, falling 43% to $2.53.
 It spent the next three months doubling, crossing the $5 threshold, then the next three receding again.

 Analysts had hoped this stock could trudge toward $5 again in the coming months.
-Today, we're going to explore whether or not that's feasible.
+We're going to explore whether or not that's feasible here.

-A Nokia stock price prediction for 2021 requires us to ask just how tethered Nokia is to the broad market, or if its stock price is more a function of 5G sector growth.
+Reddit aside, a Nokia stock price prediction now requires us to ask just how tethered Nokia is to the broad market, or if its stock price is more a function of 5G sector growth.

 There's a lot to suggest Nokia could surge on 5G anticipation.
 Let's start by looking at where the company stands in the 5G industry right now.